NJB Hoofcare Area of Operation

 Call us on the number shown or click in the header of any page to send us an email and arrange an initial consultancy visit.

---Request Information-- Photo from Featured Project near Malmesbury
+--Request Information-- --More Images Like This--Photo from Featured Project near Malmesbury

 Malmesbury is the oldest borough in England, a status granted by Alfred the Great in AD 880.
 Long before Alfred there was a 7th-century castle and monastery here on a hill overlooking the River Avon.
 The Saxon abbey became a famous centre of scholarship and learning.
 Aethelstan, the first King of All England defeated an army of Scots to claim that title and did so with the help of many men from Malmesbury.
 As a result, he granted the status Freeman of Malmesbury to a number of them, to be passed down from father to son or son in law.
 Along with the title, this band of just 280 members, sometimes called "the most exclusive club in the world", title to 600 hides of land south of the town was shared.
 A "hide" of land was the area considered adequate to support a family at the time.
 It is rougly equivalent to 30 modern acres.
 Much of that original 1800 acre gift is still farm land, although the connection between modern freemen and those who actually fought with Aethelstan may be less clear, the spirit is still there.
 It is fascinating to talk over this and other aspects of history with farmers when we visit Malmesbury to provide: